Prambanan Temple Compounds: History

-The temple compounds date from the 8th to 9th century CE, linked with historic Mataram Kingdom that ruled Central Java during that period.
+The temple compounds date from the 8th to 9th century CE, linked with historic Mataram kingdom that ruled Central Java during that period.
 Shailendras, the ruling family of the kingdom were known as the avid temple builders.
 Indeed, some temples in the area, including Kalasan, Sari, and Sewu are credited to their second monarch King Panangkaran.
 Among these temple compounds, Sewu is the oldest, completed in 792 according to Manjusrigrha inscription.
 Lumbung and Bubrah also dated from around the same period or slightly later.
 Prambanan however, was the latest addition in the complex, finished and inaugurated in 856 during the reign of King Pikatan according to Shivagrha inscription.

 After the move of the capital to eastern Java circa the 11th century, the temple was neglected.
 For centuries later, it fell into disrepair, buried under Mount Merapi volcanic debris and shaken by earthquakes.
-The temple collapsed in about 1600s due to a massive earthquake.
+The temple collapsed around the 1600s due to a massive earthquake.

 The temple was in ruins during its rediscovery back in early 19th century in the British Java period.
 In 1918, the Dutch colonial government began the reconstruction of the compound, and proper restoration took place in 1930 with modest result due to loss of the temple stones.
 Only a number of the smaller pervara shrines of Prambanan and Sewu complex were reconstructed during the Dutch East Indies period prior to the Pacific War.

 After the World War II, the reconstruction efforts continues by implementing the anastylosis method, which means the temple will be reconstructed if only at least 75 percent of the original stones remains.
 The reconstruction of the main Shiva temple in Prambanan complex was completed around 1953 and inaugurated by Indonesia's first president Sukarno.
 Brahma temple reconstruction was finished in 1987, while Vishnu temple was completed in 1991, both were inaugurated by Suharto.

 In 1991, the temple compounds gained UNESCO World Heritage Site status.
 The temple compounds are located within Prambanan Tourism Park (Taman Wisata Candi Prambanan).
 Sewu main temple was completed in 1993, while Bubrah restoration was completed in 2017.
 Since the temple compound consists of hundreds of pervara temples or complementary smaller shrines that most are still in ruins, restoration efforts still continue to this day.